 Dangling from a rope two hundred feet above the rooftops of Râu Tare, I find myself questioning the decisions that have led me to this point.

 I keep raising the bar on how long a story idea sits around before it turns into an actual story.
 In this case, I don’t even know how long I’ve had the concept — someone stealing an object that’s really only valuable because it has a long and glorious history of being stolen — but I’m sure it’s at least a decade.
+(The origin of the idea was the somewhat colorful history of the Book of Kells, though that one has genuine value beyond its provenance.)
 And it would have been a decade more had it not collided with two other inspirations: the character I was playing in a Pathfinder campaign (which had put me in a very rogue-friendly frame of mind), and the 1915 silent film Fillibus.
 I owe thanks to Sonya Taaffe for posting that link; without it, the story might never have gone anywhere.

 My music for this consisted of the soundtracks to Casanova and Sherlock Holmes (the first Robert Downey, Jr. film), which share a certain . . . madcap quality, shall we say?

 “The Şiret Mask” was the 500th story published in Beneath Ceaseless Skies, in issue #238!
 It was later republished in It Happened at the Ball, ed.
 Sherwood Smith.